fuseraft/kiwi/docs/ranges.md

 # Ranges

-Ranges in Kiwi can be used to define a range of integers.
+Ranges in Astral can be used to define a range of integers.

 ###